The Key That Unlocks All the Doors

 On a typical day, Amber wakes up at 5 a.m.
 She does this intentionally so she can use the restroom and have the staff’s attention before they get swept away distributing trays for breakfast and other morning routines.
 If she misses the window for when they’re available, it could be between an hour and an hour and a half before they get back to her.
 She says they are actually not allowed to provide patient care while in the process of doing food.
 It’s against regulation.

 Sometimes, Amber doesn’t even eat breakfast because the food is so bad, instead choosing to read or take a nap through breakfast.
 If she does eat breakfast, she might have cereal or grits and bacon.
 Amber says, “I’ve gained weight because the food’s so greasy.
 It depends on who’s cooking it and how much they care that day.
 Some of the lunchroom staff are really nice.
-Some of them of them can get rude, depending on how they feel.
+Some of them can get rude, depending on how they feel.
 It’s typical.”

 After breakfast, if she doesn’t have anything particular to do, Amber continues to nap or read through the morning.
 Then she goes to hang out in the hallway around the staff desk, especially Quan, or other nurses on different halls.
 “Usually I just sit there,” she says.